JoaquinConoBolillo/edk2-staging/blogs/2023-10-31/README.md

 in each CPU core, that is incremented with every base clock.

-**TSC** is readable by the *READ TSC* instruction [**RDTSC**](https://www.intel.com/content/dam/www/public/us/en/documents/manuals/64-ia-32-architectures-software-developer-vol-2b-manual.pdf#PAGE=547) and writable by the by the *WRITE MSR* instruction [**WRMSR**](https://www.intel.com/content/dam/www/public/us/en/documents/manuals/64-ia-32-architectures-software-developer-vol-2c-manual.pdf#PAGE=547)
+**TSC** is readable by the *READ TSC* instruction [**RDTSC**](https://www.intel.com/content/dam/www/public/us/en/documents/manuals/64-ia-32-architectures-software-developer-vol-2b-manual.pdf#PAGE=547) and writable by the by the *WRITE MSR 0x10* instruction [**WRMSR**](https://www.intel.com/content/dam/www/public/us/en/documents/manuals/64-ia-32-architectures-software-developer-vol-2c-manual.pdf#PAGE=574)